 I had everything packed and ready to go at 8:00am, I said thank you to reception staff and was on my way….in very windy conditions.
 Riding a bike this big in conditions like this through two state forests isn’t easy.
 An hour into the ride and it started to rain.
-I stopped and changed jackets but my Redwing 8112 boots were soaked and so were my deer leather gloves.
+I stopped and changed jackets but my Redwing 8112 boots were soaked and so were my deerskin leather gloves.
 The speed limit on the road was 100 and here I was averaging 70.
-I wanted to get to Tamworth safely and just imagine having a fall in the state forests with no one around to help, so it made sense to ride safely.
+I wanted to get to Tamworth safely, but just imagine having a fall in the state forests with no one around to help, so it made sense to ride safely.
 It is always sensible to ride safely!!

 I found a couple of bars at the end of Peel street not far from where I was starting at CH on Peel which is a nice boutique hotel.
 The bars both had live bands playing but not the country music I was looking forward to, nothing like the Nashville I was thinking!!
-Instead there was a band playing 80s music, the name of the band – ‘All Access 80s’.
+Instead there was a band playing 80s music, the name of the band – ‘All Access 80s‘.
 Cool name and a very cool band!!
-For dinner reason thought it just didn’t feel like Tamworth.

 It was a fun night but it was getting late and so I decided to head back to the hotel.